 Lipedema and CVI conditions

-The importance of Manual Lymphatic Drainage (CDT/MLD) in the management of the condition's progression
+Manual Lymphatic Drainage for the management of the condition's progression

 Lipedema is a chronic disease, which is marked by bilateral and symmetrical swelling of the lower extremities, caused by extensive deposits of subcutaneous fatty tissue in the legs and arms.
 A common but under recognized disorder.
 Lipedema may cause pain, swelling, and easy bruising.

 The problem of lipedema is that the fat is resistant to diet and exercise.
 We all are trying to help to illustrate patients and let them know what are their options.